sirtheta/MaterialDesignMessageBox/README.md

 ## Sample Project:
-The MessageBoxTester is just a simple project to test how this MessageBox works.
+The MessageBoxTester is a simple project to test how this MessageBox works.